magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 ![](images/screens/v091/wordpress_deployment_2.jpg)

-## Use Vamp gateways
+## Use gateways to control access to deployments
 Vamp exposes internal and external gateways to allow access to clusters of services.
 Internal gateways are automatically created dynamic endpoints, external gateways are declared stable endpoints.
-Weights and conditions can be applied to gateways to control the traffic distribution across multiple potential routes - for example, internal gateways can control traffic distribution across the services in a cluster, whereas external gateways might control traffic distribution across routes not managed by Vamp.
+Weights and conditions can be applied to gateways to control the traffic distribution across multiple potential routes.
+For example, internal gateways can control traffic distribution across the services deployed in a cluster, whereas external gateways might control traffic distribution across routes not managed by Vamp.
 [Read more about gateway usage](documentation/using-vamp/gateways/#gateway-usage)

 To get back to our demonstration, we currently have two separate deployments running.
 In each of our deployments, Wordpress is connected to its own instance of mySQL via a `mysql_port` internal gateway.
-At deployment time, Vamp automatically creates new internal gateways for all the `ports` defined in a breed, so we also have two exposed `webport` internal gateways - one for each of our Wordpress deployments.
-You can see all exposed gateways listed under the GATEWAYS tab, they are labelled in the format `deployment/cluster/port`.
+At deployment time, Vamp automatically creates new internal gateways for all the `ports` defined in the breed(s) deployed.
+This means that we have exposed `mysql_port` and `webport` internal gateways for each of our deployments.
+You can see all currently exposed gateways listed under the GATEWAYS tab, they are labelled in the format `deployment/cluster/port`.

 ![](images/screens/v091/wordpress_internal_gateways.jpg)

 ### Add stable endpoints
-We could use the `webport` internal gateway ports to access our Wordpress deployments if we wanted to (go ahead and connect to the assigned `<deployment>/wp/webport` ports).
-The ports assigned to internal gateways are, however, unpredictable, so it makes much more sense to declare external gateways that provide stable endpoints.
+We could use the internal gateway ports to access our deployments if we wanted (go ahead and connect to the assigned `<deployment>/wp/webport` ports, you should be connected to a running Wordpress service).
+The ports assigned to internal gateways are, however, unpredictable, so it makes much more sense to declare external gateways and access services through stable endpoints.

-Vamp makes it easy to update our running deployment in this way.
-Go ahead and create a new stable endpoint that maps to an existing `webport` internal gateway:
+We can quickly add a new stable endpoint that maps to one of our existing `webport` internal gateways.

 1. Go to the GATEWAYS tab in the Vamp UI
 * Click ADD (top right)